Victim Assistance

 1. The right to be treated with compassion, respect, and sensitivity within the criminal justice system.

 2. The right to have an interpreter or translator inform you of these rights.
-Contact your law enforcement officer or the Crime Victim Assistance Coordinator if you need these services.
+Contact your law enforcement officer or the Victim Assistance Program if you need these services.

 6. The right to be informed about Wyoming Crime Victims Compensation.
-If you have suffered physical injury as a result of the crime are a family member or dependent of a deceased victim, or a person authorized to act on the behalf of a victim, you may file a clime for financial assistance.
-Please contact the Victim Assistance Coordinator for further information about this program.
+If you have suffered physical injury as a result of the crime, are a family member or dependent of a deceased victim, or are a person authorized to act on the behalf of a victim, you may file a claim for financial assistance.

 7. The right to reasonable protection and safety and the right to know of legal recourse if threatened.
 A crime victim or witness has the right to be free from any form of harassment, intimidation, or retribution and to be provided with information about available legal recourse and other protection measures which may be available.

 8. The right to prompt return of property seized as evidence.
-Contact you law enforcement officer or the Victim Assistance Coordinator for the information about the return of property.
+Contact the officer who responded to your call or the Victim Assistance Program for the information about the return of property.

 9. The right to preservation of employment while participating in the criminal justice process.
-A victim or witness, upon request, shall be assisted by law enforcement agencies, the prosecuting attorney, of defense attorney in informing an employer that the need for victim or witness, upon request, shall be assisted by law enforcement agencies, the prosecuting attorney, of defense attorney in informing an employer that the need for victim or witness cooperation may necessitate their absence from work.
+A victim or witness shall, upon request, be assisted by law enforcement agencies or the prosecuting attorney in informing an employer that their time and cooperation are needed by law enforcement and/or the prosecuting attorney; and that this cooperation may necessitate their absence from work.

 10. The right to be informed about the opportunity to make a victim impact statement at sentencing and parole hearing.
 You have the right to make a victim impact statement for a presentence investigation, sentencing, or parole board hearings.
 The defendant or his attorney will have access to information from the victim impact statement.